Docker is the easiest way to get started with self-hosted Supabase.

 - the database is in the same machine as the servers

-- the storage uses the filesystem backend instead of S3
+- Storage uses the filesystem backend instead of S3

 See the following guides to deploy Docker Compose setup using your preferred tool and platform: